Master's Programs Concentrations

 • EAEE E4220: Energy System Economics and Optimization

-Furthermore, students must take one course in statistics (STAT or SIEO designations).
-One 3-credit research course can be counted towards the concentration if the research is approved by the student’s adviser and is energy related.
+Furthermore, one 3-credit research course can be counted toward the concentration if the research is approved by the student's adviser and is energy related.

 M.S. in Mechanical Engineering with Concentration in Micro/Nanoscale Engineering

-Advisors: Professors James C. Hone, Jeffrey W. Kysar, and P. James Schuck
+Advisors: Professors James C. Hone, Jeffrey W. Kysar, Qiao Lin, and P. James Schuck

 Application and Requirements